Judy Garland: Final years

 Although Sidney Luft was Garland's manager for much of her career throughout the 1950s and early 1960s, they eventually parted ways professionally when she signed with agents Freddie Fields and David Begelman.
-By the fall of 1966, Garland had also split from them too.
-Their mismanagement of Garland's money, as well as their embezzlement of much of her earnings, resulted in her owing around in total to the IRS and to personal creditors.
+By the fall of 1966, Garland had also split from them; their mismanagement of Garland's money, as well as their embezzlement of much of her earnings, resulted in her owing around in total to the IRS and to personal creditors.
 The IRS placed tax liens on her home in Brentwood, Los Angeles, her recording contract with Capitol Records, and any other business deals from which she could derive an income.
 She was left in a desperate financial situation that saw her sell her Brentwood home at a price far below its value.

 In February 1967, Garland was cast in the role of Helen Lawson in Valley of the Dolls by 20th Century Fox.
 According to co-star Patty Duke, she had been hired primarily to augment publicity for the film and was treated poorly on the set by director Mark Robson.
 After Garland's dismissal from the film, author Jacqueline Susann said in the 1967 television documentary Jacqueline Susann and the Valley of the Dolls, "I think Judy will always come back.
 She kids about making a lot of comebacks, but I think Judy has a kind of a thing where she has to get to the bottom of the rope and things have to get very, very rough for her.
 Then with an amazing inner strength that only comes of a certain genius, she comes back bigger than ever."